 Student Handbook

 All requests for assistance animals as an accommodation in campus housing facilities must be approved by your roommate, the NJC Guidance Coordinator, the Transition Specialist, and the Director of Residence Life.
-Assistance animals are restricted to the housing area of the owner.
+Assistance animals are permitted only in the handler’s assigned housing space except to the extent that the handler is taking the ESA out for natural relief.
 They are not permitted in dining facilities, the library, academic buildings, athletic buildings, classrooms, and other non-residential locales.
 A student may be able to have an assistance animal in a campus housing unity as a reasonable accommodation if:

 • The student has a documented disability; and